section14/openframeworks-misc-classes/README.md

 OpenFrameworks code
 ==============

-These are a set of basic classes to use in your openframeworks projects
+These are a set of basic classes to use in your openframeworks projects, or to learn from.

 ==============

 CUBE:

-The cube is a simple class the lets you define height, width, depth, row, column and color.
+The cube class is a basic 8 sided cube the lets you define height, width, depth, and color.